This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 When your bone scan is complete and the IV is taken out, you may be able to go home.
 If you are staying in the hospital, you will be taken back to your room.
-Ask your caregiver when you will get the results of your bone scan.
+Ask your healthcare provider when you will get the results of your bone scan.
 Drink plenty of liquids for 24 hours after your bone scan to help flush the tracer out of your body.
-Talk to your caregiver if you are a breastfeeding mother.
+Talk to your healthcare provider if you are a breastfeeding mother.
 You will need to express and throw away your breast milk for up to 2 days.